hashicorp/terraform-website/content/source/docs/cloud/api/providers.html.md

 }
 ```

-#TODO Bethany stopped here
 ## Create a Provider

  `POST /organizations/:organization_name/registry-providers`

 Parameter            | Description
 ---------------------|------------
-`:organization_name` | The name of the organization to create a module in.
+`:organization_name` | The name of the organization to create a provider in.
 The organization must already exist, and the token authenticating the API request must belong to the "owners" team or a member of the "owners" team.

 [permissions-citation]: #intentionally-unused---keep-for-maintainers